-Note 9: 340B Drug Pricing Program
+Note 8: 340B Drug Pricing Program

 The Hospital participates in the 340B Drug Pricing Program (340B Program) enabling the Hospital to receive discounted prices from drug manufacturers on outpatient pharmaceutical purchases.
-The Hospital recorded revenues of \$430,668 and \$307,769 for the years ending December 31, 2020 and 2019, respectively, which is included in other operating revenue in the accompanying statement of revenues and expenses and changes in net position.
-The Hospital recorded expenses of \$335,638 and \$241,016 for the years ending December 31, 2020 and 2019, respectively, which is included in supplies and other in the accompanying statements of revenues and expenses and changes in net position.
+The Hospital recorded revenues of \$384,081 and \$430,668 for the years ending December 31, 2021 and 2020, respectively, which is included in other operating revenue in the accompanying statement of revenues and expenses and changes in net position.
+The Hospital recorded expenses of \$404,979 and \$335,638 for the years ending December 31, 2021 and 2020, respectively, which is included in supplies and other in the accompanying statements of revenues and expenses and changes in net position.
 This program is overseen by the Health Resources and Services Administration (HRSA) Office of Pharmacy Affairs (OPA).
 HRSA is currently conducting routine audits of these programs at health care organizations and increasing its compliance monitoring processes.
 Laws and regulations governing the 340B Program are complex and subject to interpretation and change.
 As a result, it is reasonably possible that material changes to financial statement amounts related to the 340B Program could occur in the near term.

-Note 10: Pension Plans
+Note 9: Pension Plans

 The Hospital maintains a defined contribution plan (401(a) plan) for all eligible employees.
 Eligibility is established for all employees who are at least 18 years of age and have completed one year of service.
-Employer and mandated employee contributions are computed at the rate of 2 percent of annual compensation for all employees.
-The Hospital also makes supplemental contributions up to an additional 4 percent of the annual compensation that eligible employees voluntarily defers into the additional defined contribution plan as described below.
+Employer and mandated employee contributions are computed at the rate of 2% of annual compensation for all employees.
+The Hospital also makes supplemental contributions up to an additional 4% of the annual compensation that eligible employees voluntarily defers into the additional defined contribution plan as described below.
 Benefits are funded by a money purchase annuity with an insurance company.
 The plan is funded for past service on an installment basis over the remaining duration of employment from the effective date of the plan to the employee's normal retirement date.
-Contributions actually made by plan members and the Hospital aggregated \$138,591 and \$138,591 during 2020 and \$111,745 and \$111,745 during 2019, respectively.
-Benefits start vesting immediately with 100 percent vesting after five years of service.
-In case of death or disability, all funds contributed by the Hospital are 100 percent vested.
+Contributions actually made by plan members and the Hospital aggregated \$142,300 and \$142,300 during 2021 and \$138,591 and \$138,591 during 2020, respectively.
+Benefits start vesting immediately with 100% vesting after five years of service.
+In case of death or disability, all funds contributed by the Hospital are 100% vested.
 In the case of termination of an employee prior to retirement, all funds contributed by the Hospital which are not vested will be returned to the Hospital.
+The Hospital does not control the plan assets.

 The Hospital provides one additional defined contribution plan (457 plan).
 The Hospital does not make contributions to the 457 plan.
-Contributions made by plan members totaled \$51,911 and \$44,617 during 2020 and 2019, respectively.
+Contributions made by plan members totaled \$64,874 and \$51,911 during 2021 and 2020, respectively.
 The plan year begins on January 1 and ends December 31.
+The Hospital does not control the plan assets.

-Note 11: Management/Services Agreement
+Note 10: Management/Services Agreement

 The Board has contracted with Great Plains Health Alliance, Inc. (GPHA) for various services, including management, data processing and accounting services.
 The terms of the agreements vary from one to seven years and can be canceled with 60 days' notice.
 The agreements can be renewed after the initial term has expired on a year-to-year basis.
-Fees incurred for the various services provided by GPHA to the Hospital for the years ended December 31, 2020 and 2019, were \$474,291 and \$470,529, respectively.
-Amounts due to GPHA at December 31, 2020 and 2019, totaled \$0 and \$37,463, respectively.
+Fees incurred for the various services provided by GPHA to the Hospital for the years ended December 31, 2021 and 2020, were \$493,689 and \$474,291, respectively.
+There were no amounts due to GPHA at December 31, 2021 and 2020, respectively.

-Note 12: GPHA Employee Benefits Trust
+Note 11: GPHA Employee Benefits Trust